santoslab/embedded-examples/firmata-examples/firmata4j/building-control-mixed/readme.md

 1. Install [Arduino IDE 2.0](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-downloading-and-installing)

-1. Plugin in the Uno, launch the IDE, and then select the board making note of its port (e.g. it will look something like ``/dev/cu.usbmodem14301``)
+1. Plugin in the Arduino board, launch the IDE, and then select the board making note of its port (e.g. it will look something like ``/dev/cu.usbmodem2201``)

 1. Select ``File >> Examples >> Firmata >> StandardFirmata`` and upload
 that to the board